nreedus/Project--Data-Wrangling-Exercise-2--Dealing-with-missing-values-/README.md

-5
-Project: Data Wrangling Exercise 2: Dealing with missing values
+#Project: Data Wrangling Exercise 2: Dealing with missing values

-2 - 3 Hours

-In this exercise, you'll work with one of the most popular starter data sets in data science, the Titanic data set.
+##In this exercise, you'll work with one of the most popular starter data sets in data science, the Titanic data set.
 This is a data set that records various attributes of passengers on the Titanic, including who survived and who didn’t.

-Getting started
+##Getting started

     Read the description of the data set on the Kaggle website.